-Maybe, while surfing on abandonware websites, you came across this awkward definition.
-What is a liberated game?
-It's a game originally released as a commercial product and no longer sold; sometimes the developer (or the publisher) re-release the game with a freeware license, hence the term "liberated".
+Have you ever heard about "liberated" video games?
+Maybe you read it while surfing on abandonware websites, maybe you came across this awkward definition by surfing of those rare "old games museums" sites.
+So, you're asking yourself what is a liberated game?
+It's a game originally released as a commercial product that is now no longer sold in any form, but it's available for free.
+Sometimes the developer (or the publisher) re-release a game with a freeware license, hence the term "liberated".

-Usually, a game becomes liberated in an attempt to create hype and gather the interest of people towards an upcoming sequel (for example, the BattleCruiser series or The Elder Scrolls: Arena).
+Usually, a game becomes liberated in an attempt of the publisher to create hype for a more recent game, thus gathering the interest of retro gamers towards an upcoming sequel (for example, the BattleCruiser series or The Elder Scrolls: Arena).

 Sometimes the liberated game is so old that the developer, no longer interested in making money out of it, makes both the game and the source code available (for example: Allegiance, now maintained by fans).

 Here are some of the most popular commecial games that have been liberated:

 - Scorched Earth

 - Ultima 4: Quest of the Avatar